-- Placement of coffin or body bag into the grave - Manually carry the coffin or body bag to the grave, which is already prepared, by the carriers wearing household gloves, followed by the funeral participants - Place strings/ropes for lowering the coffin or body bag into the grave - The coffin or body bag is placed on the ropes - Slowly lower the coffin or body bag into the grave, either with ropes prepared in advance, or with individuals wearing gloves who stepped into the graves - Place the coffin or body bag and bags with clothes and objects belonging to the deceased into the grave - Depending on the custom in place, respect the rituals that allow for the spirit of the deceased to be liberated as long as it does not involve opening or touching the body bag
+- Placement of coffin or body bag into the grave - The coffin or body bag should be carried by the carriers wearing heavy duty gloves to the already prepared grave followed by the funeral participants - \circ The body should be slowly lowered into the grave with strings/ ropes . - Place the coffin or body bag and bags with clothes and objects belonging to the deceased into the grave - Depending on the custom in place, respect the rituals that allow for the spirit of the deceased to be liberated as long as it does not involve opening or touching the body bag.